OPS-E2E-PPE/VBA-Docs/api/Outlook.JournalItem.CustomPropertyChange.md

 ---
-title: JournalItem.CustomPropertyChange Event (Outlook) ms.prod: outlook
+title: JournalItem.CustomPropertyChange event (Outlook)
 api_name:
 - Outlook.JournalItem.CustomPropertyChange
 ms.assetid: bdaad359-bc21-c8a9-c934-7acf92d836ae
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# JournalItem.CustomPropertyChange Event (Outlook)
+# JournalItem.CustomPropertyChange event (Outlook)

 Occurs when a custom property of an item (which is an instance of the parent object) is changed.